-What is the Who How might people be harmed?
-Risk Rating Remaining Risk may be harmed?
-Probability Severity Risk Control Measures in Place Probability Severity Risk Group Control (on the water) All See above 4 4 6 • Group briefed at the start of the activity on clear boundaries System of group recall explained at the start of the session 2 3 6 Launching and Recovering Kayaks All Strains and manual handling injuries 4 3 12 • All staff are provided with manual handing training.
+What is the Hazard?
+Who may be harmed?
+How might people be harmed?
+Risk Rating Remaining Risk Probability Severity Risk Control Measures in Place Probability Severity Risk Launching and Recovering Rafts All Strains and manual handling injuries 4 3 12 All instructor staff are provided with manual handing training.
 Activity specific training given to all staff.
-1 2 2 Equipment Failure All Cuts, bruises and grazes.
+Instructor to brief group on correct manual handling techniques and to monitor and manage constantly.
+1 3 3 Equipment Failure All Cuts, bruises and grazes.
 Contusions.
-3 3 9 • All equipment is inspected periodically and anything faulty is removed from use immediately, recorded and repaired or replaced.
+Raft falling apart and/or sinking related injuries 3 3 9 All equipment is inspected periodically and anything faulty is removed from use immediately, recorded and repaired or replaced.
 All equipment is checked by the instructor prior to being used.
 Items deemed to be faulty are removed from use immediately, logged and placed in the quarantine bin.
 As per policy 5.3 faulty or damaged equipment.
-Annual recorded checks to buoyancy aids and boats to be carried out.
-1 3 3 Infection From Water Borne Diseases All Vomiting and diarrhoea.
-Skin, ear, eye and respiratory problems.
-3 3 9 • Any cuts to be covered with waterproof plasters.Advised to shower after activity and to ensure hands are washed before eating or drinking.Instructors to keep capsizing and unnecessary splashing to a minimum.If feeling unwell in the following 36-72hrs to see a doctor letting them know that they have been taking part in water activities.
-2 3 6 Trapped Fingers All Bruises, broken digits 3 4 12 • Participants briefed at the start of the session on the potential risk of trapping fingers between craft.
+Annual recorded checks to Buoyancy Aids are carried out.
+1 3 3 Infection From Water Borne Diseases All Vomiting, diarrhoea chills, headaches and fever 3 3 9 Any cuts to be covered with waterproof plasters.
+Advised to shower after activity and to ensure hands are washed before eating or drinking.
+Instructors to keep capsizing and unnecessary splashing to a minimum.
+If feeling unwell in the following 36-72hrs to see a doctor letting them know that they have been taking part in water activities.
+2 3 6 Trapped Fingers All Bruises, broken digits 3 4 12 Participants briefed at the start of the session on the potential risk of trapping fingers between craft.
 Participants reminded throughout the session, especially when rafting groups together.
-1 4 4 Adverse Weather All See 'exposure' 2 5 15 • At the first sign of thunder and lightning continue until the flash to bang is no less than 30 secs, at which point the activity stops immediately.
+1 4 4 Adverse Weather All See 'exposure' 3 5 15 At the first sign of thunder and lightning continue until the flash to bang is no less than 30 secs, at which point the activity stops immediately.
 The activity may continue 30 minutes after thunder is last heard.
-Refer to 'Adverse Weather' policy 1 5 5 Overhanging Trees All Cuts, bruises and grazes.
-3 2 6 • Ensure that the group are made aware of this hazard.
+Refer to 'Adverse Weather' policy 1 5 5 Overhanging Trees All Cuts, bruises and grazes 3 3 9 Ensure that the group are made aware of this hazard.
 Periodic inspection of the lake carried out, especially after flood or strong winds.
-1 2 2
+1 3 3 Overcrowding on the Pond All Loss of control of the group, chaos could result in injury 3 3 9 Instructor to make sure there are only a maximum of 12 participants to one instructor.
+Instructor to stop the session if it becomes unsafe.
+Where necessary, boundaries and sections of pond used to control group.
+Only ever same craft to run on the pond at any one time.
+(E.g. 1 x paddle games, 1 x raft or 2 x raft.)
+1 3 3